grafana/agent/docs/operator/helm-getting-started.md

   password: 'your_cloud_prometheus_API_key'
 ```

 If you're using Grafana Cloud, you can find your hosted Prometheus endpoint username and password in the [Grafana Cloud Portal](https://grafana.com/profile/org ).
-You may wish to base64-encode these values.
+You may wish to base64-encode these values yourself.
 In this case, please use `data` instead of `stringData`.

 Once you've rolled out the `MetricsInstance` and its Secret, you can confirm that the MetricsInstance Agent is up and running with `kubectl get pod`.
 Since we haven't defined any monitors yet, this Agent will not have any scrape targets defined.
 In the next step, we'll create scrape targets for the cAdvisor and kubelet endpoints exposed by the `kubelet` service in the cluster.